There are unique and multiple challenges to running a successful business in the food and beverage industry.

 GTA-based juice and smoothie retailer

-- Provided bookkeeping & payroll support, sales tax compliance and reporting, CRA troubleshooting, and ongoing advisory and oversight via our Outsourced Small Business group (through which we can also fill the controllership function or CFO role for companies)
+- Provided bookkeeping and payroll support, sales tax compliance and reporting, CRA troubleshooting, and ongoing advisory and oversight via our Outsourced Small Business group (through which we can also fill the controllership function or CFO role for companies)

 - Performed year-end compliance work, including audit, review, and Notice to Reader